PolicyDesk · NDIS policy templates

 Can I use my logo and ABN on the PDF export?

-Yes — both appear on the Pro PDF export.
-Branded policy downloads are a Pro feature ($49/month).
+Yes — both appear on the branded PDF export.
+Branded policy downloads are part of Aura OS, which is free for your first two participants, then simple monthly bands by participant count.
 The PDF cover carries your organisation name, ABN, the NDIS Practice Standard reference, version, effective date, and review history.

 What if my state requires additional policies?

 Add them.
-Aura OS tracks custom policies alongside the twelve bundled ones — same review-date workflow, same branded PDF export.
-State-specific Worker Screening or Working with Children Check policies, additional clinical-governance documents, or operator-specific behaviour-support policies all live next to the bundled twelve.
+Aura OS tracks custom policies alongside the 35 bundled ones — same review-date workflow, same branded PDF export.
+State-specific Worker Screening or Working with Children Check policies, additional clinical-governance documents, or operator-specific behaviour-support policies all live next to the 35 bundled ones.

 Are templates updated when the Commission changes Practice Standards?